furfurylic/commata/CommataPrimer.md

 `table`.
 So `table[0][3]` is a reference to a `commata::stored_value` object.

 `table.content()` contains all records in `stars.csv` in order.
-No records are not treated specially, for example, the first record is not regarded as the header of the CSV.
+No records are treated specially, for example, the first record is not regarded as the header of the CSV.

 Each element of `table.content()` represents a record and consists of values of